-The Yusuhara Wooden Bridge Museum designed by Japanese Architect Kengo Kuma connects a hotel and a spa operated by the town, which had been separated by a cliff and a road.
-The museum functions not only as the skywalk between the two facilities, but also as accommodations, work and exhibition rooms that cater to artist-in-residence program, thus bridging cultures of the world as well.
+The Yusuhara Wooden Bridge Museum, designed by Japanese Architect Kengo Kuma connects a hotel and a spa operated by the town, which had been separated by a cliff and a road.
+The museum functions as the skywalk between the two facilities and as accommodations, work, and exhibition rooms that cater to the artist-in-residence program, thus bridging cultures of the world.

-- Client and Developer : Tomio Yano, Town Mayor of Yusuhara
+- Client: Tomio Yano, Town Mayor of Yusuhara

 Accumulation of hanegi evokes the traditional construction method of “to-kyo”(square framing) employed in Japan and China, which was devised to support the load from the eaves.
 By repeating this method persistently to the scale of a bridge, we were able to present a completely new expression of architecture, while keeping its Asian appearance.

 – Kengo Kuma Architects

 Yusuhara Wooden Bridge Museum Photographs